krixik-ai/python-client/J-comments 2 - Pipelining Test List - 1.1.14.md

 5 - Dictionary
 6 - Undeclared variable

+- i think you mean module?  not a bad idea - added type check and tests

 P2.18 - .ADD METHOD ARGUMENT VALIDITY TESTS
 1 - Replaced module
 2 - Module already in pipeline but not adjacent